Event Director / Producer / Art Director

 Communications Director / Co-Producer

 Amy has been writing for CCATL since the first event in 2019.
 Today, Amy is also the Communications Director responsible for CCATL copywriting and internal coordination alongside Jessica Massey and Felicia Julien.
-She has always been very passionate about reproductive rights, and even started an abortion piggy bank as a high school virgin to stay protected.
+She has always been very passionate about reproductive rights (a top concern even before she started having sex).
 Amy believes all people deserve judgement-free care, and is proud to stand with Planned Parenthood.

 After being diagnosed with PCOS, Felicia saw firsthand how important Planned Parenthood’s lifesaving care is to our community.
 That’s why Felicia founded CCATL in 2019—to fight for affordable healthcare for all.
 Felicia has also designed for CCATL 2019 and 2020.
 Felicia strives to bring artists and strong-willed people together to change the future of USA’s healthcare, beginning with supporting Planned Parenthood SE Advocates.